HHS/simpler-grants-gov/documentation/decisions/adr/0002-wiki-platform.md

 - GitBook is not explicitly covered under the existing Grants.gov ATO, so we will likely need to seek the Authority to Operate it
 - Users who don't have a license to edit and manage content in GitBook (i.e. members of the public) can only make suggested edits or contributions through creating Pull Requests (PRs) in GitHub which can present a high barrier to entry for non-technical users

+### Back-up Options

+If we can't get coverage for GitBook under the existing ATO, we should pursue one of the following solutions:

+- **Confluence** if we want to prioritize usability and low maintenance but are willing to compromise on data access
+- **Wiki.js** if we want to prioritize data access and open source tools but are willing to compromise on maintenance costs and usability

 ## Pros and Cons of the Options <!-- OPTIONAL -->

 ### Confluence